Humira Side Effects & Warnings

-The cases were reported between the time TNF blocker marketing started and December 31, 2010.
-Of the five cases identified with the combination of Remicade and Humira use, four involved concomitant use of mercaptopurine or azathioprine.
+Cases were reported between the time TNF blocker marketing started and December 31, 2010.
+Of the five cases of Remicade or Humira use, four involved concomitant use of mercaptopurine or azathioprine.

 In a second 2011 safety communication, the FDA announced that it is requiring manufacturers of TNF blockers to “perform enhanced safety surveillance” for TNF blockers.

 As part of the enhanced safety surveillance, manufacturers must conduct in-depth follow-up of reports of cancer cases and submit all reports of cancer in pediatric and young adult patients to the FDA within 15 days of becoming aware of the report.
 The manufacturers must also provide annual summaries and assessments.

 “This type of safety surveillance is important for our improved understanding of malignancies in pediatric and young adult patients treated with TNF blockers because it will allow [the] FDA to more completely capture and analyze all reported malignancies based on more complete and consistent reports,” the FDA said.

 The agency says it will periodically re-evaluate the enhanced surveillance requirement through 2021.

-People have experienced anaphylaxis (severe, life-threatening allergic reaction) and angioneurotic edema (swelling) following Humira administration.
+People have experienced anaphylaxis (severe, life-threatening allergic reaction) and angioedema (swelling) following Humira administration.

-In clinical trials of Humira in adults, patients suffered allergic reactions, including allergic rash, anaphylaxis and urticarial (skin rash).
+In clinical trials of Humira in adults, patients suffered allergic reactions, including allergic rash, anaphylaxis and urticaria (skin rash).

-In a study of Humira in children with Juvenile Idiopathic Arthritis, 6 percent of patients suffered allergic reactions — including allergic rash — within the first 48 weeks of treatment.
-About 5 percent of patients in a study of Humira in children with Crohn’s disease suffered allergic reactions.
+In a study of Humira in children with Juvenile Idiopathic Arthritis, 6% of patients suffered allergic reactions — including allergic rash — within the first 48 weeks of treatment.
+About 5% of patients in a study of Humira in children with Crohn’s disease suffered allergic reactions.

 Signs of a serious allergic reaction include hives, trouble breathing, and swelling of the face, eyes, lips or mouth.
 Patients should call their doctor or get medical help immediately if they experience symptoms of an allergic reaction.